gamade/plugins/husky/README.md

-# Sample Plugin <- put the name of your plugin here
+# Husky Plugin

-#### Version 1.x.y
+#### Version 1.0.0

-Describe the purpose of the plugin right here.
-(What is the plugin good for?)
+Interface to Husqvarna Automower(R)

 ## Change history

-If you want, you can add a change history here:

-### Changes Since version 1.x.x

-- Fixed this

-### Changes Since version 1.x.w

-- Added that feature
+Inital version

 ## Requirements

-List the requirements of your plugin.
-Does it need special software or hardware?
+A valid Husqvarna account you can login with userid and password.
+To get this account, use the Husqvarna AMC App on your smartphone.
+You should have this working in order to use this plugin.

 ### Needed software

-* list
-* the
-* needed
-* software

-Including Python modules and SmartHomeNG modules
+no special Python modules needed until now.

 ### Supported Hardware

-* list
-* the
-* supported
-* hardware
+In gerneral, all Automower models should be supported.

 ## Configuration